-Perlite is a natural, sterile, p.H neutral substrate for plants in hydroponic systems or soil.
-Perlite can be mixed with most other types of substrate to increase aeration and reduce compaction over time.
-Perlite works great in dripper systems or as an additive to other substrates but due to its lightweight, it floats on top of water and so can’t be used in flood and drain techniques.
-For more info on Perlite and how to use it in your garden, read our buyers guide below.
+Perlite is a natural, sterile, inert, pH neutral substrate used for plants in hydroponic systems or soil.
+Perlite can be mixed with most other types of substrate to increase aeration, improve drainage and reduce compaction over time.
+Perlite works well in drip-feeding systems, or as an additive to other substrates.
+However, due to its lightweight nature, it floats on top of water, so is unsuitable to use in flood and drain systems.
+For more info on Perlite and how to use it in your garden, read our buyer's guide below.

 Perlite is an expanded volcanic glass with a porous microstructure.
 Under a microscope, perlite is a bit like polystyrene with several air pockets surrounded by the thin hard glass.
 Perlite is manufactured in a number of sizes but for horticultural purposes, 2mm - 5mm is considered the best for the strongest root growth, good drainage and aeration.

 While Perlite occurs naturally around the globe where conditions have been right (on a geological timeline) to sufficiently expand water trapped in obsidian.
 Most perlite is not naturally occurring but instead man-made in a kiln, recreating the conditions in which it is made naturally.
 When perlite ore is heated sufficiently, the glass becomes pliable, allowing the trapped moisture to expand.
 This ‘pops’ the stones like popcorn, where the ore rapidly expands to several times its size producing the lightweight aggregate we all love.